antarctica/lantern/README.md

 **Note:** The `terraform apply` step will need to be taken in stages for Azure application registrations.
 See the notes in `provisioning/terraform/56-azure_app_registrations.tf` for details.

+#### Manual setup - Azure app registrations

-Once provisioned, the following steps need to be taken manually:
+Once provisioned, the following steps need to be taken manually to configure Azure app registrations:

 1. set branding icons (if desired)
 2. set [Azure permissions](#azure-permissions)